19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Carry Capacity.md

 # Carry Capacity

-This game uses an [Item Slot](Item%20Slots.md) system.
+PCs use an [Item Slot](Item%20Slots.md) inventory system.
 An item slot is an abstracted unit of weight / space combined for ease of inventory management.

 A PC with an [Adventurer's Pack](../../Items%20and%20Gear/Gear/100%20Coins/Adventurer's%20Pack.md) has 10 [Item Slots](Item%20Slots.md).